vossi1/v6510/readme.md

 **[Schematic](https://github.com/vossi1/v6510/blob/master/v6510_v2.png)**

-**You have to connect 1-2 on the bottom side for phi2 direct.
-2-3 is an option to boost phi2 in the cpld - but it's output has only 3V high level.
-For a WDC 65C02 you have to cut the small trace in the other solder jumper.**

 ![V6510 photo](https://github.com/vossi1/v6510/blob/master/v6510_v2_photo.jpg)

+**You have to connect 1-2 or 2-3 on the bottom side for phi2 direct or phi2 boost in the cpld (more power, but only 3V high level) - at the moment I don't know what's better ;) For a WDC 65C02 you have to cut the small trace in the other solder jumper.**

 ![V6519 bottom-photo](https://github.com/vossi1/v6510/blob/master/v6510_v2_photo2.jpg)